PREVENTION, TREATMENTS & CURES

 There are hundreds of different types of antibiotics, but most of them can be classified into 6 groups.

-• Macrolides (such as erythromycin and clarithromycin) – can be particularly useful for treating lung and chest infections, or as an alternative for people with a penicillin allergy, or to treat penicillin-resistant strains of bacteria
+- Macrolides (such as erythromycin and clarithromycin) – can be particularly useful for treating lung and chest infections, as an alternative for people with a penicillin allergy, or to treat penicillin-resistant strains of bacteria.

 Viruses

 Viruses can affect any living thing.
-They are totally reliant upon the host to survive, thrive and reproduce.
+They are reliant upon the host to survive, thrive, and reproduce.
 Viruses may transmit from person to person through:

-Some viruses can live on an object for some time, so if a person touches an item with the virus on their hands, the next person can pick up that virus by touching the same object.
+Some viruses can live on an object for some time, so if someone touches an item with the virus on their hands, the next person can pick up that virus by touching the same object.
 The object is known as a fomite.

-When you contract a virus, you may not always get sick from it.
+When you contract a virus, you may not always get sick.
 Your immune system may be able to fight it off.

-For most viral infections, treatments can only help with symptoms while you wait for your immune system to fight off the virus.
+Treatments for most viral infections can only help with symptoms while you wait for your immune system to fight the virus.
 Antibiotics do not work for viral infections.
 There are antiviral medicines to treat some viral infections.
 Vaccines can help prevent you from getting many viral diseases.

 Fungi

-Fungal infections affect lots of guys, but are especially common for those of us that work-out, use public gyms, communal showers, and or share personal objects with others.
+Fungal infections affect many guys, but they are especially common for those who work out, use public gyms, take communal showers, or share personal objects with others.
 A fungal infection is also known as mycosis.
-Although most fungi are harmless to humans, some of them are capable of causing diseases under specific conditions.
+Although most fungi are harmless to humans, some are capable of causing diseases under specific conditions.

-Fungi reproduce by releasing spores that can be picked up by direct contact or even inhaled.
-That’s why fungal infections are most likely to affect your skin, nails, or lungs.
-Fungi can also penetrate your skin, affect your organs, and cause a body-wide systemic infection.
+Fungi reproduce by releasing spores that can be picked up by direct contact or inhaled.
+That’s why fungal infections most likely affect your skin, nails, or lungs.
+Fungi can also penetrate your skin, affect your organs, and cause systemic disease.

 Some common types of fungal infection include:

-Some types of fungi don’t normally cause infections in humans but can cause sickness in people with weakened immune systems.
+Some types of fungi don’t usually cause infections in humans but can cause sickness in people with weakened immune systems.
 These are called opportunistic infections.

-Common forms of fungal infections affecting the skin, include:
+Typical forms of fungal infections affecting the skin include:

 Good hygiene is also critical for avoiding fungal infections.